flemosr/quantoxide/README.md

 + `futures:isolated:read` (view isolated margin positions)
 + `futures:isolated:write` (create and manage isolated positions)

+## Current Limitations

+This project is in active development and currently has the following limitations:

+- **Isolated margin only**: Only isolated futures trades are supported.
+Cross margin trades are not supported yet.
+- **Funding fees not accounted for in backtests**: Backtesting does not yet take [funding fees] into account.
+This will generally overstate the returns of long positions held across funding events, and understate the returns of short positions.
+- **1-minute candle resolution only**: Only candles with 1-minute resolution are currently supported by Trade Operators and Signal Evaluators (additional resolutions planned).

 ## Examples

 Complete runnable examples are available in [`quantoxide/examples`](quantoxide/examples).
 The